piyushkashyap07/linkedinEngage/README.md

 3. **Install project dependencies**:

-   Navigate to the `Backend` directory (if you're not already there), and run the following command to install all required packages:
+   Navigate to the `Backend` directory (if you're not already there), and run the following command:
    ```bash
    pip install -r requirements.txt
    ```